testjamesman/telemetryhub/README.md

 ### 7. Verify Host Application Deployment

-The Go and C# applications are installed and started automatically by the `UserData` scripts in the CloudFormation template.
-This section describes how to connect to the instances and verify that the applications are running correctly.
+The Go and C# applications are pre-loaded by the `UserData` scripts in the CloudFormation template.
+This section describes how to connect to the instances, build the apps, and run them as background processes.

 #### Linux VM (Go Exporter)